Professional11 min read

 Intent Matters

-Anonymous feedback should aim to improve situations, not settle scores.
+Private feedback should aim to improve situations, not settle scores.
 Before sending feedback, ask yourself: "Is this intended to help, or am I just venting?"
 Feedback motivated by genuine desire for improvement is ethical; feedback motivated by malice is not.

 Consider the Impact

-When Not to Use Anonymous Feedback
+When Not to Use Private Feedback

-Anonymous feedback isn't always appropriate.
+Private feedback isn't always appropriate.
 Consider direct communication instead when:

 • The issue is personal and directly involves you - Sometimes face-to-face conversation is more effective and appropriate.